Formula Cookbook

 launch_only_once false yes yes whether the command should only run once

-require_root false yes yes whether the service requires root access
+require_root false yes yes whether the service requires root access.
+If true, Homebrew hints at using sudo on various occasions, but does not enforce it

 environment_variables - yes yes hash of variables to set